 Royal Navy pays tribute to Artic convoy where sailors faced Nazi bombers 80 years ago

+Royal Navy pays tribute to Arctic convoy where sailors faced Nazi bombers 80 years ago

 A ROYAL Navy survey ship returned to waters where sailors once faced Nazi bombers and U-boats to pay tribute to the first Arctic convoy 80 years ago.